LukeTiday/grimNodes-old-/README.md

 # GrimNodes
-GrimNodes is a work in progress application built on litegraph.js
+GrimNodes is a node based VFX application built on litegraph.js

-The goal is to create a lightweight VFX application that is easy to integrate into standing VFX pipelines while favoring a Procedural/Node based approach to tool building.
+it is a lightweight VFX application that favors a Procedural/Node based approach to tool building.

 ## Features